 3. Cosmetic Procedures

-The doctor may also suggest procedures like hair transplant and laser phototherapy for covering bald spots.
+The doctor may also suggest procedures like hair transplant and laser phototherapy, and microneedling with PRP (dermarolling) for covering bald spots.
 A study on male patients showed that laser phototherapy could stimulate hair growth (10).
 Hence, it may also work for female pattern hair loss.
 Other than medical treatment options, you may also try home remedies to manage hair loss.

 Home Remedies For PCOS Hair Loss